Namdapha National Park

-Namdapha National Park is a 1985.23 km2 large protected area in Arunachal Pradesh of Northeast India.
+Namdapha National Park is a 1985.23 km2 large national park in Arunachal Pradesh of Northeast India.
 The park was established in 1983.
 With more than 1,000 floral and about 1,400 faunal species, it is a biodiversity hotspot in the Eastern Himalayas.
-The national park harbours the northernmost lowland evergreen rainforests in the world at 27°N latitude.
+It harbours the northernmost lowland evergreen rainforests in the world at 27°N latitude.
 It also harbours extensive dipterocarp forests, comprising the northwestern parts of the Mizoram-Manipur-Kachin rain forests ecoregion.

 It is the fourth largest national park in India.
+In 2024, it was declared as a Eco-Sensitive Zone.